Better-Scenes/RimConnect-mod/README.md

 ## Running

-To run rimworld to test, you can run it through the exe and add a param to make it quick start
+To run RimWorld quickly, there is a quicktest paramater you can pass to the exectuable from a command line or through steam launch options.

-- `./RimWorldWin64 -quicktest`
+- run `./RimWorldWin64 -quicktest` from a console in your RimWorld folder, OR
+- add `-quicktest` to steam launch options, instructions [here](https://support.steampowered.com/kb_article.php?ref=1040-JWMT-2947)

 ## Project structure and how things hook up